How Much Can I Borrow?

 Buying a new home is an exciting step for everyone.
 It is one of the biggest life decisions you will ever make.
 However, it can also be challenging and complex.
 From the location, the house type, to your finances, there are many factors that you need to consider.
+Probably the number one question people ask early on is: How Much Can I Borrow?

 However, there is no need to panic.
 Banks and lending companies offer home loans that can make home-buying easier and lighter in your pocket.